-The U.S. Department of Energy (DOE) Wind Energy Technologies Office's (WETO) Collegiate Wind Competition (CWC, also referred to as the "Competition" in this rules document) invites interdisciplinary teams of undergraduate students from a variety of academic programs to solve complex wind energy challenges.
+The U.S. Department of Energy (DOE) Wind Energy Technologies Office's (WETO's) Collegiate Wind Competition (CWC, also referred to as the "competition" in this rules document) invites interdisciplinary teams of undergraduate students from a variety of academic programs to solve complex wind energy challenges.
 Through the competition, WETO intends to offer students direct industry experience, valuable exposure to wind energy career pathways, and greater knowledge of wind energy's potential to contribute to a clean energy future.
-The competition will select up to 35 teams to start, making them eligible to compete for a cash prize pool of up to \$280.000.
+The competition consists of three phases.
+This document announces the rules for Phase 1, in which up to 35 teams will each be awarded \$2,000 and the opportunity to further compete in Phase 2.
+In Phase 2, up to 12 teams will be selected for a \$15,000 award each and the opportunity to compete in Phase 3.
+In Phase 3, teams will compete for cash prizes totaling \$30,000.

 Each year, the competition identifies a new challenge and set of activities that address real-world research questions, thus demonstrating skills that students will need to work in the wind or wider renewable energy industries.
-The Collegiate Wind Competition 2024 challenge requires participants to compete simultaneously in four contests:
+The Collegiate Wind Competition 2025 challenge requires participants to compete simultaneously in four contests:

-- Turbine Prototype Contest: Design, build, and present a unique, wind-driven power system based on market research. - Turbine Testing Contest: Test the wind turbine in a competition wind tunnel at the final event. - Project Development Contest: Research wind resource data, transmission infrastructure, and environmental factors to create a site plan and financial analysis for a hypothetical wind farm. - Connection Creation Contest: Partner with wind industry professionals, raise awareness of wind energy in your local community, and work with local media to promote your team's accomplishments.
+- Turbine Design Contest: Design, build, and present a unique, wind-driven power system. - Turbine Testing Contest: Test the wind turbine in a competition wind tunnel at the final event. - Project Development Contest: Research wind resource data, transmission infrastructure, and environmental factors to create a site plan and financial analysis for a hypothetical wind farm. - Connection Creation Contest: Partner with wind industry professionals, raise awareness of wind energy in your local community, and work with local media to promote your team's accomplishments.

-The competition does not prescribe a power system market or wind regime.
+The competition does not prescribe a power system market1 or wind regime.
 It is expected that each team will participate in all four contests.

-1.1 Background
+1.2 Background